openshift/cluster-api-provider-libvirt/cmd/libvirt-actuator/README.md

 contains a shell script that deploys kubernetes master node.
 Feel free to modify the file to your needs.

-The libvirt actuator expectes the user data to be provided by a kubernetes secret by setting `spec.providerConfig.value.cloudInit.userDataSecret` field.
+The libvirt actuator expects the user data to be provided by a kubernetes secret by setting `spec.providerConfig.value.cloudInit.userDataSecret` field.
 See [userdata.yml](resources/userdata.yml) for example.